rahul-gharat/dronahq-docs/docs/reference/connectors/google-cloud-storage.md

 1. Set up your application interface with relevant controls, such as a dropdown for selecting the bucket name (and optionally, a folder name) and a file upload control to facilitate file uploading.

 2. Create an action button in your app that triggers the upload process when clicked.
-Configure the `button_click` event to initiate a Server-side action.
+Configure the `button_click` event to initiate a Server-side Connector action.

-3. Within the Server-side action, select the Google Cloud Storage connector and choose the `UploadFile` action.
+3. Within the `Connector > Library`, select the Google Cloud Storage connector and choose the `UploadFile` action.
 Proceed by clicking `Continue`.

 4. Select the connected Google Cloud Storage account associated with your application and proceed by clicking `Continue`.